 Why do I feel invisible to my wife since she had the baby?

 Because after birth her attention is biologically pulled toward keeping the baby alive — hormones, broken sleep, and constant vigilance — so the relationship runs on low power for a while.
-About 67% of couples report a decline in relationship satisfaction in the first three years after the first baby (Shapiro, Gottman & Carrere, 2000).
+A meta-analysis of 145,139 people found marital satisfaction drops in the first year of parenthood for both partners (Bogdan, Turliuc & Candel, 2022).
 Feeling invisible is a signal to rebuild daily connection, not proof your marriage is failing.

 Do other dads feel like a third wheel after a baby?

 Yes.
-In peer-reviewed research, first-time fathers systematically described themselves as "present but invisible" — one father said it "very much felt like I was sat there as the third wheel" (Rominov et al., 2021).
+In a peer-reviewed study, first-time fathers' central experience of perinatal care was being "present but invisible" — there for everything, yet sidelined and unseen (Hodgson, Painter, Kilby & Hirst, 2021).
 It is one of the most common things new dads report, which is exactly why so little of the content online speaks to it.

 Is feeling invisible a sign of depression in new dads?

 Not necessarily, but it's worth watching.
-About 10.4% of new fathers develop postpartum depression (Paulson & Bazemore, JAMA, 2010), and that risk climbs sharply if the mother is also depressed.
+An estimated 5–10% of fathers experience depression in the perinatal year (and 5–15% anxiety), yet many quietly doubt whether their own distress is even legitimate and stay silent (Darwin et al., 2017).
 If the flatness lasts most of the day for two weeks or more, talk to a professional — feeling invisible is common, but persistent numbness deserves real support.

 How long does feeling invisible after a baby last?

 For most couples the hardest stretch is the first 12 months, when satisfaction drops sharply for both partners (Bogdan et al., 2022, a meta-analysis of 145,139 people).
 It usually eases through the second year — but only with intentional reconnection.
-Left alone, the drop can linger for years (Doss et al., 2009).
+Left alone, the distance can quietly harden.

 What should I actually do about feeling invisible?